pulp/pulp/docs/sphinx/user-guide/broker-settings.rst

 These two areas of Pulp can use the same message bus, or not.
 There is not a requirement that these use the same broker.

-After making any adjustment to ``/etc/pulp/server.conf`` to apply your change you should restart all Pulp services.
+To apply your changes after making any adjustment to ``/etc/pulp/server.conf``, you should restart all Pulp services.